IfcOpenShell/IfcOpenShell/README.md

  - Classify any geometry as any IFC type.
 Just because it is a wall doesn't mean you should be limited to modeling it in a certain way.
 Easily change from one type to another without damaging your geometry.
+ - Support element compositions and decompositions with full control over the classifications of their parts.
+Most BIM programs don't give this flexibility.
  - Allow BIM objects to instance a shared geometric representations.
 This allows you to place the same shape in multiple objects without drastically increasing your filesize.